 - Baby measures around 27 cm from head to bottom and weighs about 1.3 kg.

 - Baby is growing important fat stores beneath the skin, making the skin look smoother.

 - The lanugo – the fine covering of hair on your baby’s body – is starting to decrease.
-But if your baby was born now, it would still have quite a lot of lanugo covering its body.
+But if your baby was born now, they would still have quite a lot of lanugo covering their body.